Bilastend/reddit-mastodon-bot/README.md

     user_agent = "The user agent for Reddits API in this format: <platform>:<app ID>:<version string> (by /u/<reddit username>)"

     subreddit = "The name of your subreddit"

+You also need different libraries.
+In my case, Arch btw, install them like this:

+    # pacman -S --needed enchant libvoikko aspell aspell-en

 Run your Bot